sfosc/sfosc/content/business-models/free-software-product.md

 open source distribution, it uses different trademarks and naming conventions, and receives little or no direct support for users from the upstream.

-A conerstone of this model is that the company produces little or no proprietary software.
-It allows the community to collaborate, and makes it harder for proprietary derivatives to thrive.
+A cornerstone of this model is that the company produces little or no proprietary software.
+It allows the community to collaborate and makes it harder for proprietary derivatives to thrive.

 ### Who Uses It